-Samantha May Kerr is an Australian professional football player who plays as a striker for Chelsea, and the Australian women's national team, which she has captained since 2019.
-Known for her speed, skill, and tenacity, Kerr is widely considered as one of the best strikers in the world, and one of Australia's greatest athletes.
+Samantha May Kerr is an Australian professional football player who plays as a striker for NY Gotham, and the Matildas, which she has captained since 2019.

 The Matildas will play against South Korea without their star striker, Sam Kerr, who is still recovering from a knee injury.
 Kerr has been out since January, and there is no clear timeline for her return.
 Coach Tony Gustavsson has not given details about her recovery, which has created some uncertainty.
 The team will need to rely on other players to step up in her absence.